printercu/secure_credentials/README.md

 Key for decoding encoded files can be passed:

   - in `key` argument;
-  - envvar identified by `env_key`, default is to upcased basename appended with `_KEY` (ex., `SECRETS_KEY`);
+  - in envvar identified by `env_key`, default is to upcased basename appended with `_KEY` (ex., `SECRETS_KEY`);
   - in file found at `key_path`,
     by default it uses filename and replaces `.yml.enc` with `.key` (`secrets.production.key` for `secrets.production.yml.enc`);
   - `SecureCredentials.master_key` which is read from `config/master.key` in Rails apps.

-Use `rails encrypted path/to/file.yml.enc -k path/to/key.key` to edit encrypted files.
+To edit encrypted files use `rails encrypted path/to/file.yml.enc -k path/to/key.key`.
 Missing `.key` and `.yml` files are automatically created when you edit them for the first time.

 ## Best practices

-- __Don't keep master.key in local repo!__
+- __Don't keep master.key in local working directory!__

-  It's the as PIN-code written on backside of credit card.
+  It's like a PIN-code written on backside of credit card.
   Keep it in secure place and use it when you need to modify credentials.

-- Don't share production credentials with those who must not access them.
+- Don't share production credentials with those team members who don't need to access them.

   Secrets get less secret every time they are shared.
+  It's better to share some particular keys to selected developers, instead of giving everybody access to all keys.

 ## Development